 The da Vinci system provides many advantages that exceed even those provided by laparoscopic surgery tools.
 The use of this robotic surgical system improves visualization and allows for increased dexterity.
 This allows access to previously remote parts of the body which cannot be reached with the limitations of the human arm.
 In addition, the system reduces the surgeon’s operating time spent on reaching difficult areas of the body, thereby reducing the surgeon’s fatigue.
 Furthermore, the robotic arms circumvent any blood loss caused by tremors from the surgeon’s hands.
 The surgical system also reduces pain and post-op complications because the trocar sites are only 8 mm and can be closed using glue, eliminating the need for sutures.
 The da Vinci also reduces the surgery team as only three people — the surgeon, scrub tech assist, and resident — are required to operate it.

 The da Vinci system is currently being used for several laparoscopic surgeries.
-In addition, the vast majority of prostate cancer surgeries in the U.S. are done with the aid of the da Vinci system.
+In addition, the vast majority of prostate cancer surgeries in the United States are done with the aid of the da Vinci system.
 One study by Cadière et al. has shown that the system was most useful in intra-abdominal microsurgery and manipulations in very small spaces.
 In addition to this, many studies have been conducted showing that robotic surgery is safe for gynecologic procedures.

 Robotic surgery has transformed minimally invasive cardiac surgery.
 The most noteworthy application of the da Vinci system is endoscopic coronary grafting.
 This procedure was previously not achievable through laparoscopic means.
 A study by Kappert et al. showed that endoscopic coronary bypass surgery has favorable short-term outcomes by successfully constructing left internal thoracic artery (LITA) to left anterior descending (LAD) artery anastomoses on 17 of 19 patients.
 In addition, the study demonstrated that robotic endoscopic mitral valve repair was possible by successfully performing robotic mitral valve repair in 14 of 17 patients.
 Another extensive application of the robotic surgical system is in pediatric laparoscopic surgery.
 Pediatric laparoscopic surgery is limited by the fact that anastomoses cannot be done to a precision of 2 to 15 mm by standard laparoscopic tools.
 However, this can be accomplished through the use of the da Vinci system.